hahacapital/BluePrintAssignment/README.md

 This repo contains everything needed to bring up an Avalanche Fuji (testnet) validator on Ubuntu 22.04 using Docker and docker-compose.
 It assumes an EC2 host with public IP `54.193.165.179` and private IP `172.31.24.68`, but the steps work for any Ubuntu 22.04 host.

 ## Contents
-- `docker-compose.yml` – avalanchego service definition for Fuji with metrics and indexing enabled.
+- `docker-compose.yml` – avalanchego service definition for Fuji with metrics and indexing enabled (data mounted to `/root/.avalanchego` in the container).
 - `config/config.json` – runtime configuration consumed via `--config-file`.
 - `scripts/install_docker.sh` – installs Docker Engine and Compose plugin.
 - `scripts/start_validator.sh` – starts avalanchego with your `PUBLIC_IP` export.